webscopeio/supabase-modules/docs/modules/installation.md

 :::

 ## Module Utilities

-If you are starting from an example project, module utilities are already included.

 If you are adding Supabase Modules to an existing project.
 Before installing any modules, you will need to add some database utils.